A Welsh Green Deal

 - Achieve Gigabit connection throughout Wales.

 - Ensure that new jobs and investment benefits groups and places that face structural barriers to work and have been underrepresented in the workforce, as part of our Nation of Equals agenda.

 Financing the Welsh Green Deal

 The current devolution settlement cannot cope with the economics of Covid-19 nor the ongoing impact of Brexit.
 We need an expansion of economic powers for Wales, and especially increased capacity for the Welsh Government to borrow to invest our way to recovery.
-In the short-term Welsh Government must be allowed greater flexibility to deal with the current crisis.
+In the short-term Welsh Government must be allowed greater flexibility to deal with the current crises.
 This should include:

 - Suspension of the £150m annual borrowing limit.

 - Removal of the annual limit on drawdowns from the Welsh reserve.